danigiri/morfeu/README.md

 # Morfeu

-Morfeu is an application to manage multiple APIs represented as [YAML](http://yaml.org) or XML documents.
+Morfeu is an application to manage multiple APIs represented as [YAML](http://yaml.org), JSON, JSX or XML documents.
 It features a browser-based visual editor that can group heterogeneous APIs together.
 APIs are defined formally and enriched with metadata, which enables Morfeu to present a common UI.

-YAML-based APIs are commonly used in many domains to represent complex API configurations, and Morfeu makes it easier for users to engage and experiment with those APIs.
+YAML and JSON-based APIs are commonly used in many domains to represent complex API configurations, and Morfeu makes it easier for users to engage and experiment with those APIs.
 [Eurinome](https://github.com/danigiri/eurinome) is a sister project that applies the Morfeu concept to the Kubernetes ecosystem using Helm.

 Morfeu is flexible and can work with any YAML, JSON or XML API once a schema is for that API is created and added to the system.

 It is licensed under the Apache 2 open-source license and is under heavy development.